 This unfortunate image is from Rush Limbaugh’s website.

 Do you know a family who has struggled to purchase diapers (cloth or disposable)?
 Do you know a family living the reality of diapers or food?
 Are you that family?
 Please leave a comment telling me your story.
-I’m guessing that Rush’s team and the Congresswoman’s team will have Google Alerts to let them know that this post is here.
-They need to know who you are and what you think.

 Other ways you can help:

-- Like this post on Facebook.
+- Please like this post on Facebook.